AdobeDocs/experience-manager-forms-cloud-service.en/help/generate-document-of-record-for-non-xfa-based-adaptive-forms.md

    >[!NOTE]
    >
-   >If you are using an adaptive form template created with a verision of Designer prior to 6.3, for Accent Color and Font Family properties to work, ensure that the following is present in your adaptive form template under the root subform:
+   >If you are using an Adaptive Form template created with a verision of Designer prior to 6.3, for Accent Color and Font Family properties to work, ensure that the following is present in your Adaptive Form template under the root subform:

    ```xml
    <proto>